XtraCube/XtraCube/README.md

 ## ide i use
 - pretty much anything Jetbrains (expiring in january 2022)
-- will be switching IDEs wehn Jetbrains stuff expires, pls suggest IDE for me to use
+- will be switching IDEs when Jetbrains stuff expires, pls suggest IDE for me to use [here](https://github.com/XtraCube/XtraCube/discussions/1)
 - Atom if i dont want to wait 10 minutes for my slowass PC to load stuff

 ## where the hell do i contact xtracube